fisseb4/ProgrammingAssignment3/Codebook.md

 ActivityName - activity which was investigated

-featurName - name odf the investigated feature
+featureName - name of the investigated feature

 count - how many measurements were performed for the specific subject, activity and measured features